 Combined Sewer Overflows

-The Everett wastewater collection system is divided into 2 areas: the north end combined sewer system and the south end separated sewer system.
+The Everett wastewater collection system is divided into two areas: the north end combined sewer system and the south end separated sewer system.

 What are combined sewer systems?